leonardo-ga/car-physics-engine/README.md

 # Install dependencies (only the first time)
 npm install

-# Run the local server at localhost:8080
+# Run the local server
 npm run dev

-# Build for production in the dist/ directory
+# Build for production in the docs/ directory
 npm run build
 ```